mapbender/mapbender-starter/CONTRIBUTING.md

 * **Fullscreen** - is the main template.
 This should be used for desktop based application.

-* **Mabender mobile template** - is the current template this is in development and can be used for simple task.
-Use at own risk.
+* **Mabender mobile template** - is the current mobile template.
+This is in development and can be used for simple task.
+Use it at your own risk.

 * **Classic template** - is deprecated.
-This one should be never used.
+This template shouldn't be used.
 The only reason why it's still in the list is for backwards capability of Mapbender 3.0.x based projects.

 * **Responsive** - isn't ready and shouldn't be used.
 This template is just a playground for future development and for new templates.
 Use it at your own risk.

 ## Styling

-Application template styling can be done by using [CSS] tab for adding own style sheets.
+Application template styling can be done by using [CSS] tab for adding your own style sheets.

-[CSS]/[SCSS] text will be parsed to use on top of the application this stored for.
+[CSS]/[SCSS] text will be parsed to use on top of the application it's stored for.

 ## Creation

-A template is a part of [bundle] this located on  "Templates/" directory.
+A template is a part of the [bundle].
+It's located in the  "Templates/" directory.

 * create new template PHP-Class in "Template" directory
 * base the class by "apbender\CoreBundle\Component\Template"

 Example:

 ```php